layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/deploying-wordpress-and-mysql-with-persistent-volumes-with-meshery/deploy/quiz.md

         is_correct: true
       - id: "c"
         text: "The design is saved to local storage"
+      - id: "d"
+        text: "The design is converted to Helm charts"
   - id: "q2"
     text: "What does Meshery Playground provide in terms of cluster connectivity?
 (Select all that apply)"
     type: "multiple-answers"